-Almost all wealthy families – families who have retained their great wealth for several generations – have one thing in common: their financial strategies.
+Almost all wealthy families – who have retained their great wealth for several generations – have one thing in common: financial strategies.
 Regardless of how the family’s founder made their money, all of these families have a sizable portion of their wealth in real estate.

 Real estate as a key to generational wealth